-I was shocked when I was told I'd never have another smear test.
-It marked such a transition that I had to begin with that poem.
+When I was told I'd never have another smear test it marked such a transition that I had to begin with that poem.
 But it also asks about love and I hope the last poem delivers on that score.

 As in most of my collections, there's a group of poems from South Africa, the country where my (adult) children's father is from, a country I've visited four times while they were growing up.
 One of these poems is a tribute to Gwendolyn Brooks and there are two more tributes, one to Robert Lowell improvising on his poem 'Skunk Hour', another to Elizabeth Barrett Browning, nodding to her famous Sonnets from the Portugese No. 43